laravel/lumen-docs/middleware.md

 <a name="terminable-middleware"></a>
 ## Terminable Middleware

 Sometimes a middleware may need to do some work after the HTTP response has already been sent to the browser.
-For example, the "session" middleware included with Lumen writes the session data to storage _after_ the response has been sent to the browser.
+For example, the "session" middleware writes the session data to storage _after_ the response has been sent to the browser.
 To accomplish this, define the middleware as "terminable" by adding a `terminate` method to the middleware:

     <?php